alchemical-lich/alchemical-lich.github.io/_posts/2022-11-26-cyborg-shadowrun.md

 When a PC hits 0 HP or less, they have to test Toughness test with DR 12:

   - On a success, the PC stays conscious but takes one **Wound**.
 For every **Wound**, all future DR tests (except for damage resistance) are increased by 1 point.
-If a PC accumulates wounds equal to their Toughness modifier +1, they automatically die.
+If a PC accumulates wounds equal to their Toughness modifier +1 (minimum of 1), they automatically die.

   - On a failure, they roll on the **Battered** table.